 Because of redevelopment in the area, the studio's rent will triple.
 "It's too difficult to move on with the people who own the studio.
 It is kind of like what happens in the film."

-Shine, as a small independent film, experienced a journey of growth and played in 600 theaters across the US.
+As a small independent film, Shine experienced a journey of growth and played in 600 theaters across the US.

 Christina Aguilera loved this movie, and it won Audience Award Best Feature - HBO Urbanworld 2017